The Best Sources of Small Business Grants & Loans in Ontario

 Numerous small business grants are available from the Government of Canada.
 Businesses do not need to be based in Ontario to access these grants, nor do the grants need to be repaid.
 Application criteria varies based on the grant program you are applying for.

-Here are four examples of federal small business grants in Ontario:
+Here are examples of federal small business grants in Ontario:

 The federal government also offers a number of small business loans in Ontario (and across the country).
 Here are some of the most popular: